How do I exchange digital currencies?

 ▪ The platform matches these orders, which creates a market price.

 For a beginner, most platforms offer a simplified “Convert” or “Swap” button.
-Behind this interface, it's still a crypto exchange via the order book, with:
+Behind this interface, it's still a cryptocurrency exchange via the order book, with:

 ▪ a spread between the best bid price and the best ask price;